 TD SYNNEX has been working to implement the Microsoft's new security model for CSP Customers and has moved automatically all customers currently in DAP into GDAP, however for new tenants or where GDAP has expired, relationship has to be established.

-With regard to Technical Support, to avoid any potential delays arising from a lack of access to your customers' workloads, we kindly request that the tenant's administrator on your side grants us Administrative Privileges to the customer's workload.
-This will enable us to provide more efficient and effective assistance when troubleshooting any issues that may arise.
+With regard to Technical Support, to avoid any potential delays arising from a lack of access to your workloads, we kindly recommend that the GDAP relationship is established in advance.
+This will enable us to provide more efficient assistance when troubleshooting any issues that may arise.

-Should the End Customer have implemented a Conditional Access Policy that blocks our access, we will offer a public IP address and kindly request the customer to create an exception for the duration of the troubleshooting process.
+Should the End Customer have implemented a Conditional Access Policy that blocks our access, customer needs to allow TD SYNNEX domains as per the detailed process described in the document Services - Conditional Access Policy Exception.
 However, if the End Customer chooses not to provide us with the necessary access, we cannot guarantee to be able to support and resolve the Support Request submitted.